 Honors College, Advanced, Standard, and Introductory credit courses are available in core academic areas.
 College credit courses are offered in English, Mathematics, Science, Social Science, Fine Arts, and Foreign Languages.
-Advanced Placement® is also offered in English Language & Composition, Calculus AB, World History, United States History, Music Theory & Statistics.
-Juniors and seniors with a 3.33 GPA or higher are eligible to take college credit classes from Saint Louis University and the University of Missouri-St Louis.
-Juniors and seniors with a 2.5 GPA or higher are eligible to take college credit classes from East Central College.
+Advanced Placement® is also provided in English Language & Composition, Calculus AB, World History, United States History, Music Theory & Statistics.
+Juniors and seniors with a 2.5 GPA or higher can take college credit classes from East Central College.
 Technical courses are offered through Four Rivers Career Center.
 86% percent of students in the class of 2016 completed college credit hours.
 The average number of college credits earned during their junior/senior year was 26.0 hours.

-St. Francis Borgia Regional High School is accredited by the AdvancED Accreditation Commission and Board of Trustees of the North Central Association Commission on Accreditation and School Improvement (NCA-CASI).
-Borgia is also an active member in good standing of the National Catholic Educational Association (NCEA).”
+St. Francis Borgia High School is accredited by the AdvancED Accreditation Commission and Board of Trustees of the North Central Association Commission on Accreditation and School Improvement (NCA-CASI).
+Borgia is also an active member in good standing of the National Catholic Educational Association (NCEA).

 Students come from as many as 20 elementary schools, including both public and private schools.
 The geographic region served is centered in Franklin County and ranges from St. Louis County to the east, Gasconade County to the west, Crawford County to the south, and Warren and St. Charles counties to the north.